myntra/goscheduler/README.md

 ## Tech Stack
 1. **Golang**: The service layer and poller layer of the Go Scheduler service are implemented using the Go programming language (Golang).
 Golang offers high throughput, low latency, and concurrency capabilities through its lightweight goroutines.
 It is well-suited for services that require efficient memory utilization and high concurrency.

 2. **Cassandra**: Cassandra is chosen as the datastore for the Go Scheduler service.
-It provides horizontal scalability, fault tolerance, and distributed data storage.
-Cassandra is widely used within Myntra and is known for its ability to handle high write throughput scenarios.
+Cassandra offers horizontal scalability, fault tolerance, and distributed data handling capabilities.
+Its adoption by Myntra underscores its proficiency in managing scenarios with high write throughput, which is a critical requirement for GoScheduler, especially considering the major use case revolves around schedule creation.

 ## Service Layer
 The service layer in the Scheduler service handles all REST traffic.
 It provides a web interface and exposes various endpoints for interacting with the service.
 Some of the important endpoints include: